 The Basics: What is a Landing Page?

 Let's get this out of the way.
-Your homepage is not a homepage.
+Your homepage is not a landing page.
 Neither are your contact us or about us pages.
 I repeat, a landing page is not a homepage.
 Nor is it a “Contact Us,” or “About Us” page.
 Please, let this sink all the way in and don’t ever forget it.

 |A landing page is a standalone page that allows you to capture a user’s contact information via a lead form.|